gravitl/netmaker-docs/advanced-client-install.rst

 Changing network profile to private
 ------------------------------------

-By default the netmaker network profile is added as a public network.
-This is the default behavior on Windows.
-For changing it to private, please run Powershell command,
+By default, the netmaker network profile is added as a public network.
+This is the default behaviour on Windows.
+To change it to private, please run the Powershell command,

 - `Set-NetConnectionProfile -InterfaceAlias 'netmaker' -NetworkCategory 'Private'`

 Issue after Windows sleep/hibernate
 -------------------------------------

-Sometimes the netclient does not work after the Windows wake up from sleep/hibernate.
+Sometimes the netclient does not work after the Windows wake up from sleep/hibernation.
 The root cause is not identified.
-Restarting netclient service can fix the issue.
+Restarting the netclient service can fix the issue.

 Irregular netclient restart on Windows 2016 server
 ----------------------------------------------------

-There is one issue reported on Windows 2016 server.
+There is one issue reported on the Windows 2016 server.
 The netclient restarted irregularly.
 The root cause is not identified.
-But as the feedback from the client, the issue can be fixed by disabling ISATAP adapter and 6to4 feature.
+However, as per the feedback from the client, the issue can be fixed by disabling the ISATAP adapter and 6to4 feature.

 - `Set-Net6to4configuration -state disabled`
 - `Set-Netisatapconfiguration -state disabled`